betaglot/plantabeta/docs/reference/ReferenceOverview.md

 ## Gallery

-Planters can submit photos to the gallery.
+You can submit photos to the gallery.

 Gallery is useful to gain a deeper understanding of what to expect during your Rookie Season.